Does creatine help you lose weight or just add water weight?

 Creatine during a calorie deficit

 When you cut calories to lose fat, your body often breaks down some muscle for energy along with body fat.
 That loss of muscle can slow your metabolism and make it easier to regain fat later.
-Studies in dieting and older populations suggest that creatine, combined with resistance training and adequate protein, helps preserve muscle mass and strength during calorie restriction.[3],[5]
+A 2016 review in Amino Acids noted that creatine, combined with resistance training and adequate protein, can support strength and lean mass retention in older adults and during periods when muscle loss risk is higher, which can be relevant during dieting phases.[3]

 In this setting, creatine does not increase the rate of fat loss directly, but it improves how much of your weight loss comes from fat versus muscle.
 So while the number on the scale may be similar, your body fat percentage and strength can be better when creatine is part of the plan.